JakobHavtorn/vari/README.md

-## Improvements
+## Improvement projects

-- Return value from stochastic sampling layers like GaussianLayer and BernoulliSample could be the `torch.distributions` distribution representing that.

-  - This allows using `.rsample()`, `.log_prob()` and `torch.distributions.kl.kl_divergence()` methods instead of implementing from scratch.
-  - It also makes the API of the encoder and decoder the same despite the encoding/decoding distribution.

-- Move ELBO computation into model with (no_grad, importance_samples) as options

-- Define encoder and decoder outside VAE model and pass as arguments to enable convolutional coders

-- Share some experiment code across experiments (like getting model and datasets from names)

-- Refactor minor things

-  - Make parameters be a Sequence model in the BernoulliSample class

-- (Implement importance sampling as sampling additional samples from the prior compared to input and computing likelihood on repeated inputs (instead of forward passing copies))
+- Improve generality of code in case of convolutional coders

+- Add evaluators to make logging on metrics easier and take up less code in experiment files

+- Add better stopping/saving criteria

-## Implement KL divergence for Independent distributions (Diagonal Gaussian)
+## Implement analytical KL divergence for Independent distributions (Diagonal Gaussian)
 Diagonal Gaussian KL divergences are not implemented in PyTorch ATM.
 This can be easily achieved by:

 Replace